-- -Participation in officially recognized activities and sports - -Weight and height of members of athletic teams - -Degrees, honors, and awards received - -The most recent educational agency or institution attended - -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)
+- -Participation in officially recognized activities and sports -Weight and height of members of - Weight and height of members of athletic teams - -Degrees, honors, and awards received - -The most recent educational agency or institution attended - -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)